WHO ARE HANWELL NATURE?

 “PAVED PARADISE AND PUT UP A PARKING LOT”

 In the outdated old plan, residents were said to be receiving a state of the art football facility, which on the surface almost makes the development sound desirable, and in some peoples’ minds ameliorates the destruction of 61 acres (24.9 Hectares) of valuable green assets.

-However, If you drill deeper beyond ‘marketing hype’ into the detail of the current plan, the football pitches are not exclusive to the Community, and there will be limited paid for access for only 30 weeks of the year.
-It does not represent a good deal for residents for the next 200 years, in terms of sports provision, and is unacceptably destructive environmentally if it erases an invaluable UK Biodiversity Action Plan (BAP) habitat, contrary to the ambitions of The Mayor of London’s Environmental Strategy.
+However, when we drilled deeper beyond ‘marketing hype’ into the detail of the current plan, the football pitches were not exclusive to the Community, and there was only limited paid for access for only 30 weeks of the year.
+It didn’t represent a good deal for residents for the next 200 years, in terms of sports provision, and was unacceptably destructive environmentally erasing an invaluable UK Biodiversity Action Plan (BAP) habitat, contrary to the ambitions of The Mayor of London’s Environmental Strategy.

-Equally unacceptable are the plans to deny open access for residents of all ages, backgrounds and abilities, and those that enjoy the space for unstructured recreation in nature, who have no requirement for football, who will now lose access to the site and its benefits forever.
+Equally unacceptable were the plans to deny open access for residents of all ages, backgrounds and abilities, and those that enjoy the space for unstructured recreation in nature, who had no requirement for football, who would have lost access to the site and its benefits forever.

 There are many sites for sport in the Borough, however there is only one Warren Farm and if preserved, it will create the largest Nature Reserve in the entire borough open to all.

 Warren Farm was voted in the top 4 best loved green spaces in London, when the public voted for UK’s Best Park 2019.
 Each of these spaces received ‘Much Loved’ status, recognising the support they have received this summer from those who use and love them for their biodiversity and natural open space.